maxludden/supergene-v2/books/book08/md/chapter-2623.md

 “Oh no… So that’s what’s happening…” Han Sen sank back on the bed in frustration.
 Now he knew why Yun Sushang was avoiding him and why Exquisite no longer visited him.
 It wasn’t because they thought he was a playboy; it was because they couldn’t resist doing something that was utterly forbidden.
 It would be something that couldn’t be described.
 That was why people were avoiding him.

-“What kind of f*cking race weapon is this?
+“What kind of fucking race weapon is this?
 It’s like a mating pill.”
 Han Sen wanted to cry.

 He wasn’t doing as bad as Ning Yue, but this was bad in an entirely different way.
 It was good to be popular with women, but Han Sen didn’t want to be a tool for women to enjoy.